nhtua/ReadyToCook/README.md

 # Ready to Cook, Chef?? 🧑‍🍳 #

 Ever dreamt of setting up your dev environment faster than a microwave dinner?
 Well, dream no more!
 This repo helps you get your workstation ready in minutes, leveraging community-shared configs.
+Think of it as your secret sauce to setting up your new PC like a seasoned IT pro – no arcane rituals, just pure automation goodness.

 ### Why not just dotfiles?
 _Because we're not barbarians._

 Look, `dotfiles` are cute.
 They're like that one friend who still uses a flip phone – charming, but kinda limited.
 They're great for copying files, but what if you need to check if a package is installed?
 Or maybe only run something if you're on a specific OS?
 Or perhaps you need to restart a service ONLY if its config changed?